UgeneGorelik/Python_Tesitng/README.md

 to run the tesiting after downloading pytest using pip run in directory of the  test py files locations

+the py of the test should start with "test_"

 py.test -v

 Usefull Params examples: